dereuromark/cakephp-tools/README.md

 This plugin for the Cake 3 version also contains some 2.x shims to ease migration of existing applications from 2.x to 3.x:
 - find('first') and find('count')
 - Model::$validate, Model::$primaryKey, Model::$displayField and Model relations as properties
+- Set/Multibyte class, Session component and a cut down version of JsHelper

 ## How to include
 Installing the Plugin is pretty much as with every other CakePHP Plugin.